nrwl/nx/docs/tutorial/10-test-affected-projects.md

 **Run `npm run affected:test -- --base=master --parallel` to test all projects in parallel**

----
+!!!!!

-## Check in the changes into master and run `npm run affected:test -- --base=master`.
+Check in the changes into master and run "npm run affected:test -- --base=master".
 What do you see?
+!!!!!
 No tests ran
 The `todos` project failed as before
 `Cannot run tests against master` error